NewKingsDemocrats/RepYourBlock-walksheets/README.md

 |AINSLIE ST	|AINCLIE ST |	1|
 |JORALEMON ST|JORALEM ST |	2|

+###### Note: To save time, skip the cleaning street names steps (lines 46-188)--the vast majority of the voters will still be in order.

 #### Output
 The **creating_walksheets.R** script will output folders for each AD with individual folders for each ED within it.
 In each ED folder will be digital verstion of a walksheet (**AD_ED_sheets.xlsx**) and a printable verstion (**AD_ED_printout.xlsx**).